chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Request for Senate Review of Complaint Regarding Mr Daniele Rosina.md

 The issues taken with the Response provided by the IO are given on the [[Review Panel Form Christopher Hill.doc|Senate Review Panel Submission Form]], but are listed below in brief:

-1. The IO fails to apply the Reasonableness Test described in the University's Harrassment and Bullying Policy (hereon HBP) §5.2
+1. The IO fails to apply the Reasonableness Test described in the [[University of Birmingham bullying.pdf#page=6|University's Harrassment and Bullying Policy (hereon HBP) §5.2]].
 2. Whilst communication with the IO was thorough throughout, the nature of that communication meant that I was not provided with the opportunity to supply relevant information to the IO that I believe would have impacted the conclusions drawn in the School's response.
 3.